2015 Qatari hunters kidnapping: Hostage taking

 At about 3:00am local time, on Wednesday 16 December 2015, "an armed group driving dozens of pickup trucks kidnapped at least 26 Qatari hunters from their camp in the area of Busaya in Samawa desert near Saudi borders", according to Samawa regional governor Falih al-Zayady.

 A police colonel quoted by Reuters said: "We are talking about at least 100 gunmen armed with light and medium weapons who broke into the Qatari camp and abducted the hunters at around 3 am local time on Wednesday."

 The hunting party was accompanied by a small group of Iraqi security forces who surrendered in the face of the larger militant force.

 Motive

 It is believed the party were taken hostage by Kata'ib Hezbollah, an Iraqi Shiite militia supported by Iran.
-Their intention was to use the hostages as leverage on Qatar, which is a supporter of Sunni rebel groups in Syria such as Ahrar al-Sham and Jabhat Fateh al-Sham who are participating in the Siege of al-Fu'ah and Kafriya, two Shiite villages in northern Syria.
+Their intention was to use the hostages as leverage on Qatar, which was a supporter of Sunni rebel groups in Syria such as Ahrar al-Sham and Jabhat Fateh al-Sham who were participating in the Siege of al-Fu'ah and Kafriya, two Shiite villages in northern Syria.